SakawatRony/Real-Time-Product-Display-with-Free-API/README.md

 ## URL
 1. Root url will show products from API
+2. When product save to database, real time data updated on url '/db-products'
+3. Please open two tab or different browser tab at a same time
-2. After enter '/db-products' here will show database stored products
+4. That's '/db-products' url showing database stored products
-3. It's workable with real time store

 ## License